webreinvent/vaah-docs/docs/guide/laravel.md

  ```

  Instead, you can specify the exact columns you need to get data from, thus,
  saving database resources.
-In this case, SQL Server will retreive only the
+In this case, SQL Server will retrieve only the
  required data, and the query will have lower cost.

   ```php